agraham/PRISM_rtd/docs/teamlead.rst

 - Add your GPX trackline to the map (this will show your trackline on the map)

   * On the map click *Add Geometry*
-  * Select *Add from .gpx,.kml, or .geojson* and select the GPX file you saved in Step 3 above
+  * Select *Add from .gpx,.kml, or .geojson* and select the **filtered** GPX file you saved in Step 3b above (this is the smaller filtered file)

-- Relate the GPX media resource to the Survey
+- Relate the GPX media resource to the Survey (created in Step 3a above)

   * Click *Related Resources* in the toolbar at the left
   * Click on *Find Resources* in the upper right
   * Click on *Attribute filter* at the top and type in the file name of the GPX file
   * Click *Add Relationship* next to the file in the Search results
   * Click the *Add* button and then *Save Edits*

+- Relate specific photos that represent the survey or examples of items discussed in the *Logistics/Safety* or *Survey Summary* sections

+  *